OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Topic_Broker.md

 * Both a selection of topics and a limit on the number of people per topic can be specified.
 A limitation to groups is also possible.
 * A certain number of topics per participant can also be made mandatory.
 * The choice of topic is limited to a specific time slot.
 * After closing the time window, OpenOlat can calculate who is assigned which topics based on the specified priorities.
 The calculation can be triggered automatically or manually.
+Manual initiation of the assignment (recommended) is reserved for course owners.

 [To the top of the page ^](#topic_broker)

 ## The algorithm for automatic topic assignment {: #topic_broker_algorithm}

-If a selection and allocation process works on a first-come, first-served basis, then this is unfair.
+If a selection and allocation process works on a "first-come, first-served basis", then this is unfair.
 This is familiar from the allocation of tickets for football matches and concerts.
 Users with a better internet connection will be given preference, as will users who have time to log in immediately at the time of publication.

 The problem is known as the "stable matching" problem.
 Details on the implementation in OpenOlat can be found here: [OpenOlat_Project_Broker_Matching_Algorithm.pdf](assets/OpenOlat_Project_Broker_Matching_Algorithm.pdf)